chadbyoung/relayr.eclipse.paho.mqtt.egw-3000.snap/README.md

 # Paho.MQTT - Dell Edge Gateway - Relayr

-This will be an WIP where I try to create an eclipse.paho.mqtt snap that will read the ambient temperature inside of a Dell Edge Gateway 3001 using the onboard ST Micro HTS221 temperature sensor and then publish that temperature to a Relayr cloud instance.
+This will be an WIP where I try to create an eclipse.paho.mqtt "snap" that will read the ambient temperature inside of a Dell Edge Gateway 3001 using the onboard ST Micro HTS221 temperature sensor and then publish that temperature to a Relayr cloud instance.